laurarodrigol/blablacar/README.md

 At this document you will find the test automatization for the following login page scenario.

-    Given a user that is not registered at Blablacar When the user tries to login
+        Given a user is trying to login
-    Then the user can't login
+        When the email's user is not registered at Blablacar Then the user can't login
         And sees the correct error message

 ## Language